How to use gzip and bzip2 Linux commands Explained

 Compressing and decompressing files

-Compressing and decompressing files with the gzip and bzip commands are relatively simple.
-To compress a file, specify its name (if the file is in the same directory) or the full path (if the file is in another directory) with these commands.
-For example, to compress a file named file_a, you can use anyone command from the following commands.
+To compress a file, specify its name (if it is in the same directory) or the full path (if it is in another directory) with the gzip and bzip2 commands.
+For example, to compress the file_a file, you can use any command from the following commands.

 #gzip file_a